 Cook County Jail is the largest single site jail in the country, located by the Chicago Sanitary & Ship Canal in the Little Village neighborhood.
 The rock, found on the shore of the canal near the jail, is the only consistent object installed from home-to-home throughout the community hosting of this artwork.
 The dishrag and sculpted fabric are specific to each home.

-Upon choosing the piece, the host will provide me with a used dishrag.
-I will then create three sculptures that serve as in-betweens, visually connecting the dishrag to the rock.
-After six months of installation in the host's home, the host and myself will arrange to meet for the burial of the three in-between sculptures.
-The materials the sculptures are made of - mostly cotton and gypsum - are biodegradable, and will help nourish soil with calcium.
-The host and I will determine through conversation where to bury the sculptures.
+The host provides me with a used dishrag.
+I then create three sculptures that serve as in-betweens, visually connecting the dishrag to the rock.
+After six months of installation in the host's home, the host and myself arrange to meet for burying the three in-between sculptures.
+The materials the sculptures are made of - mostly cotton and gypsum - are biodegradable, and help nourish soil with calcium.
+The host and I determine through conversation where to bury the sculptures.

-After returning the three sculptures to the earth, the host will resume using their dishrag.
-It will serve as a mnemonic to remind the host of their connection to the land, water, and jail systems of Cook County.
+After returning the three sculptures to the earth, the host resumes using their dishrag.
+It will serve as a mnemonic to remind them of their connection to the land, water, and jail systems of Cook County.